w3c/tokyo18-workshop/minutes.md

 #### 4.5.
 Questions, Discussions
 {: #section4-5}

-**Taro Yamamoto:** Seems to pub emphasis on interactivity on the Web.
-Reminds me of long tradition of ???
+**Taro Yamamoto:** Rachel seems to put emphasis on interactivity on the Web.
+Reminds me of long tradition of interactive fiction (IF or text adventures).
-… Do you think the reason is future comics have anything to do with those traditions in the past?
+… Do you think the comics in future, which you envision,  have anything to do with those traditions in the past?
-… If so, what do you think we can learn from the past?
+… If so, what do you think we can learn from the past experience?

 **Pablo Defendini:** interactive fiction is having a moment right now
 … we talk a lot about tech and tools